wheelofheaven/wheelofheaven.io/content/en/articles/lets-lexicon-elohimite-vs-elohimian/index.md

 homepage: false
 ---

+{{< alert icon="👉" text="Disclaimer: This is a English-only article.
+Translating the premises of this article into languages with different ethnolinguistic characteristics." />}}

 In the broad tapestry of ancient astronaut narratives, from the works of Jean Sendy and Zechariah Sitchin, through to the modern trend of interpreting biblical scriptures [literally]({{< relref "wiki/encyclopedia/biglino-method.md" >}}), as undertaken by scholars such as Mauro Biglino and Paul Anthony Wallis, a unique perspective emerges.
 On our website, Wheel of Heaven, we delve into one such perspective by contextualizing a new religious movement known as [Raëlism]({{< relref "wiki/encyclopedia/raelism.md" >}}), where the term _'Elohim'_ assumes a pivotal role.

 ## The Elohim